-What is today’s schedule?
+What’s on today’s agenda?
 White Hall High School’s schedule is constantly changing and can be difficult for students to remember.
-Sophomore John Smith decided to solve this problem by creating a scheduling tool on his self-engineered website, www.example.com.
-John utilized the PHP programming language to create an automatically updated, real-time schedule.
+Sophomore John Smith decided to solve this timely problem by creating a scheduling tool on his self-engineered website, www.example.com.
+John utilized PHP, the ubiquitous front-end web programming language, to create an automatically updated, real-time schedule.
 Students and even teachers can create an account on John’s site and peruse the current day’s agenda, as well tomorrow’s upcoming schedule.
 We recently sat down with John to ask him about the scheduling project.

 US: When did you start this project, and why?